RotherOSS/otobo-docker/README.md

 ### Building docker images locally.

-This step not needed when the images from http://hub.docker.com are used.
+This step is not needed when the images from http://hub.docker.com are used.

 Change into a checked out otobo git repository.
 E.g. https://github.com/RotherOSS/otobo or a clone of the repository.
 Call  `bin/docker/build_docker_images.sh`.
 Go back to the otobo-docker dir and set up the local images in _.env_.